 In his 1954 essay "The Writer and the Audience," Saul Bellow says that the writer wants the audience to, "assume what he and his. . .characters assume."

 He goes on to explain that this must be done so that, "When a character is wounded the reader [feels] pain," and so that, "when a character makes a promise the reader [feels] the underlying obligation."

 I think this is just a nice way of saying that a writer has to give his readers context -- because without context you can't fully understand character actions and their emotional effects.
 Especially important is context for historical stories.

-Most LDS church history stories take place between 1820 and 1850 in America -- almost 200 years ago.
+Most stories told about the founding of the Church of Jesus Christ of Latter-day Saints take place between 1820 and 1850 in America -- almost 200 years ago.
 In order for people to fully understand a story, they have to fully understand the time and place in which it is set.
-A lot of the anecdotes or facts shared in LDS church history stories to provide context are the same ones told over and over again.
+A lot of the anecdotes or facts shared in church history stories to provide context are the same ones told over and over again.
 I don't know if this is due to laziness, or due to the fact that the stories have had 200 to find their most efficient way to be told -- and have reached the point of being canonized themselves.

 The first bit of context that gets used constantly, and of which I often get tired, is the context given to Joseph Smth's first vision.

 And, don't get me wrong.
 It's good context.
 It's important context.
 It should be told in advance of telling the story of Joseph Smith's first vision.
 In fact, Joseph Smith himself establishes this context being used narratively in 1838, when he sets the scene up the story of his first vision with the context itself.
 He says: